diarmuidbrady/yahoo_topic_classification/README.md

 There are a number of directories each of which has a specific purpose.

 ## Data
 - This contains all the data required for the assignment.
-This folder is included in the .gitignore and therefore is not present on Github.
+This folder is included in the .gitignore and therefore is not present on GitHub.
 To find the data visit [Yahoo Topic Classification on Kaggle](https://www.kaggle.com/datasets/bhavikardeshna/yahoo-email-classification?select=train.csv)
 - The data contains 2 million samples (1.4 million training and 60,000 test).
-- There are 10 topics and the data samples are split evenly between each topics (140,000 for each topic)
+- There are 10 topics and the data samples are split evenly between each topic (140,000 for each topic)
 - The ten topics include
 	- Society & Culture
 	- Science & Mathematics